youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/system.md

 interaction, such as by showing a dialog.

-The return value is a handle that may be used in a subsequent call to `SbClearPlatformError`.
+The return value is a handle that may be used in a subsequent call to `SbSystemClearPlatformError`.
 For example, the handle could be used to programatically dismiss a dialog that was raised in response to the error.
 The lifetime of the object referenced by the handle is until the user reacts to the error or the error is dismissed by a call to SbSystemClearPlatformError, whichever happens first.
 Note that if the platform cannot respond to the error, then this function should return `kSbSystemPlatformErrorInvalid`.

 This function may be called from any thread, and it is the platform's responsibility to decide how to handle an error received while a previous error